ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 Data consumed from a supplier's API, that is external to your organisation, is accounted for in the indirect category.
 Public wired and wireless internet usage does not need to be measured in the Direct Emission category.
 Data sent from the service to end users is accounted for in [the downstream emissions](./downstream) category.

-{% include linkedHeading.html heading="Employee Devices" level=4 %}
+{% include linkedHeading.html heading="Onsite Employee Devices" level=4 %}

-The energy consumed by computers (desktops, laptops), monitors, printers, and other devices used by employees.
+The energy consumed by computers (desktops, laptops), monitors, printers, and other devices used by employees in offices.
+This is energy directly used by the business, and all of the emissions related to this energy are their responsibility.

 [Click here to see a worked example of estimating usage emissions for a laptop.](../../information/lifecycle/example/employee#usage-carbon-emissions)